Joxel García: U.S. Assistant Secretary for Health

 García was nominated for appointment by President George W. Bush for the position of Assistant Secretary for Health with the rank of admiral in the Public Health Service Commissioned Corps in late 2007.
 He was confirmed by the U.S. Senate on March 14, 2008, becoming the first Puerto Rican to serve as Assistant Secretary for Health.

 As the Assistant Secretary for Health, García was the primary advisor to the Secretary of Health and Human Services on matters involving the nation's public health system and health science.
 He also oversaw the U.S. Public Health Service and its Commissioned Corps for the Secretary of Health.
 In his position, García's responsibilities included disease prevention, health promotion, public health preparedness, women's and minority health, reduction of health disparities, fight against HIV/AIDS, pandemic influenza planning, and vaccine preventable diseases.
 García's experience in public health encompassed health care delivery, bioterrorism preparedness, health policy, and international health affairs.

 President and Dean of Ponce School of Medicine

-On April 1, 2009, García was named President and Dean of the Ponce School of Medicine.
+On April 1, 2009, García was named President and Dean of the Ponce Health Sciences University.
 On his inaugural speech he said, "All the things I have mentioned here are not dreams but things that I am already working on, things that are happening, and will continue to evolve".
 He feels that Puerto Rico could be a regional medical training center.